MapleSim Hydraulics Library from Modelon

 Pressure at port A

-Hydraulic port where oil leaves the component (mflow<0, pB<pA means 0<Δp)
+Port A, where oil flows into the component (0<q, pB<pA means 0<Δp)

 MapleSim Hydraulics Library from Modelon Overview